entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 Gow C. The Triassic reptile Palacrodon browni Broom, synonymy and a new specimen.
 Palaeontologia africana.
 1999; 35:21–3.
 Jenkins KM, Meyer DL, Lewis PJ, Choiniere JN, Bhullar BA.
 Re-description of the early Triassic diapsid Palacrodon from the lower Fremouw formation of Antarctica.
 Journal of Anatomy.
 2022; 241(6):1441–58.
 Gower DJ, Hancox PJ, Botha-Brink J, Sennikov AG, RJ B. A New Species of Garjainia Ochev, 1958 (Diapsida: Archosauriformes: Erythrosuchidae) from the Early Triassic of South Africa.
 PLoS ONE.
 2014; 9:e111154.
-> - **Comments**: The Karoo Basin of South Africa is one such record, and particularly the late Early Triassic (Olenekian) Driefontein locality fills this gap in the diapsid fossil record.
+> - **Comments**: freshwater, The Karoo Basin of South Africa is one such record, and particularly the late Early Triassic (Olenekian) Driefontein locality fills this gap in the diapsid fossil record.

 #### Czatkowice quarry, Krakow Upland, Poland
 > - **Age**: latest Olenekian, Early Triassic